 With each plan having limits on bandwidth and visitor numbers, you may be wondering what happens if you go over your allowance.
-If this does happen, customers on the Startup, Growth, or Scale plans will incur an overage cost of $2 per 1,000 extra monthly visitors.
+If this does happen, customers on the Startup, Growth or Scale plans will incur an overage cost of $2 per thousand extra monthly visitors.
 You can find out more about these charges and how WP Engine count visitors on this page.

-After carrying out testing, we feel it’s fair to say that WP Engine deliver on their promises of offering a stable, high-performance WordPress hosting environment.
+After carrying out testing, we feel it’s fair to say that WP Engine deliver on their promise of offering a stable, high-performance WordPress hosting environment.

-The only real drawback of WP Engine is the price of the plans.
-Although in the same region as many of the other leading managed WordPress hosting providers, paying $35 per month or more isn’t justifiable for every website.
+The only real drawback is the price of the plans.
+Although in the same region as many of the other leading managed WordPress hosting providers, paying $25 a month or more isn’t justifiable for every website.
 However, if your site generates revenue, is important to your business or is outgrowing your current host, it makes sense to add WP Engine to your shortlist.
-There’s also a competitive 60-day money-back guarantee that lets you try out WP Engine without risk.
+There’s also a competitive 60-day money-back guarantee that lets you try them without risk.